giiulia/LabII-Optics-Electronics/README.md

 Each experience and so the relative report faces up the main phenomena of the topic of inquiry.
 The topics of that year's course:

-## Circuits 1
-Ohm's law, voltage dividers, and diodes had been the center of interest in this project.
-In [Circuits 1](./#4:Circuiti_1) are visible the data and the data analysis.

-The final product, with comments and hypotesis from our project group, is at [Pdf of report](./#4:Circuiti_1/relazione_circuiti1.pdf); if the source is of any interest: [source of report](./#4:Circuiti_1/relazione_circuiti1.tex).

 ## Circuits 2

 In [Circuits 1](./#5:Circuiti_2) are visible the data and the data analysis.